tenstorrent/tt-buda-demos/model_demos/CONTRIBUTING.md

 ## Setting up environment

-Install all dependencies from [dev_requriements.txt](dev_requirements.txt) and install pre-commit hooks in a Python environment with PyBUDA installed.
+Install all dependencies from [dev_requriements.txt](dev_requirements.txt) and install pre-commit hooks in a Python environment with PyBuda installed.

 ```bash
 cd model_demos